nunofachada/ct-final/docs/index.md

 ## Key Features

-- Detailed commit analysis
-- Statistics on contributors
-- Plugin integration for expanded functionalities
-- Intuitive web interface based on Dash
+- **Detailed Commit Analysis**: Explore commit logs for insights and statistics.
+- **Contributor Statistics**: See the distribution of contributions across team members.
+- **Plugin Integration**: Enhance functionalities with plugins for additional metrics.
+- **Intuitive Web Interface**: Navigate your Git statistics via a user-friendly dashboard built with Dash.

 ## Why Use Commit Tracker?

-Commit Tracker provides valuable insights for project managers, developers, and analysts alike, enabling a deep understanding of development trends and individual contributions.
+Commit Tracker equips project managers, developers, and analysts with the insights needed to deeply understand development trends and contributions.
+It's the perfect tool for streamlining the development process, identifying bottlenecks, or simply getting a snapshot of your project's health.

 ## Installation

-To install Commit Tracker, simply run:

-`pip install commit-tracker`
+To install Commit Tracker, simply run: `pip install commit-tracker`

 This command fetches the latest version of Commit Tracker from PyPI and installs it on your system.